spectrocloud/librarium/docs/docs-content/user-management/users-and-teams/users-and-teams.md

 ## Teams

 Teams are made up of users.
 A team can have multiple users, and each user can belong to multiple teams.
-Teams are are assigned roles, which determine the permissions and access levels of the users in the team.
+Teams are assigned roles, which determine the permissions and access levels of the users in the team.
 To learn how to create a team and manage teams, refer to the [Create and Manage a Team](./create-a-team.md) guide.